nabenabe0928/hpo_basement/README.md

 #### 3-1. the name of each hyperparameter

-used when recording the hyperparameter configurations.
+Used when recording the hyperparameter configurations.

 #### 3-2. lower, upper